-High energy containment guardrail crash barrier, with fast and easy assembly.
+High energy containment W beam barrier with fast and easy assembly.

 - Latest innovation and advancement in guardrail designs